entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 482. Posterior descending lamina of skull roof extending beyond the posterior margin of the skull roof: absent (0); present (1).
 > - State 1 is a synapomorphy of quasipetalichthyids.

+483. Central plate separate preorbital and postorbital plates: absent (0); present (1).
+> - State 1 is a synapomorphy of macropetalichthyids.

+484. Preorbital recess: absent (0); present (1).
+> This character is present in some macropetalichthyids.
+A similarly termed recess is also present in antiarchs, but differs in being unpaired and located anterior to the orbital fenestra.
+The recesses in macropetalichthyids and antiarchs are considered to be non-homologous based on their differing morphology and position

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.